matthew-ia/cayo/README.md

 <!-- props are stringified, to be used during component hydration -->
 <!-- Cayo IDs are unique to every instance of that Cayo -->
-<div data-cayo-id="counter-<UUID>" data-cayo-props="{ count: 1 }"></div>
+<div data-cayo-id="counter-<UUID>" data-cayo-props="{count:1}"></div>
 ```

 Cayo uses the [Svelte Client-side component API](https://svelte.dev/docs#run-time-client-side-component-api) to then hydrate these components at runtime.
-All registered Cayos will have their hydration code dynamically built in a file called `cayo-runtime.js` which will be placed at the root of every input (page) directory, in the output.
-The code in `cayo-runtime.js` is what will actually mount the
+All registered Cayos will have their hydration code dynamically built in a file called `cayo-runtime.js`.
+Each input (page) will have it's own `cayo-runtime.js` file in the output.
+The code in `cayo-runtime.js` includes the logic that will mount and hydrate these components.

+[Entries](#entries) are where you actually will make use this generated cayo runtime code.

 ### Props